lakecitycoaching/lakecitycoaching/src/pages/faq.md

       - type: grid_item
         title: >-
           I’ve tried every diet and weight loss program out there.
-Nothing has workedlong term.
+Nothing has worked long term.
 How are you different?
         content: >
           Your Certified Health Coach is an experienced dietitian.
 She has also maintained a substantial weight loss for many years.
 The secret to